institut-de-genomique/NaS/README.md

 8ACCGGGGGGGGGGGGGGGGGGFGGGGGGGGGGGGGGGGGGG...

 #################################################
-NaS V2:

 #################################################
-Program: NaS : a fast hybrid strategy to generate long and error-free reads
+Program: NaS v2.0 : a fast hybrid strategy to generate long and error-free reads

 	--fq1        : illumina reads (R1) in fastQ format

 	--fq2        : illumina reads (R2) in fastQ format

-	--nano       : nanopore long reads in fastA format --out        : Output directory, default is NaS_date_pid --covmin1    : minimal coverage during contig filtering step, default is 10 --covmin2    : minimal coverage to validate NaS read, default is 10 --tile       : tile size parameter of blat, default is 10 --step       : step size parameter of blat, default is 5 --nb_proc    : Number of parallel task, default is 1 -h           : help message
+	--nano       : nanopore long reads in fastA format

+	--out        : Output directory, default is NaS_date_pid

+	--covmin1    : minimal coverage during contig filtering step, default is 10

+	--covmin2    : minimal coverage to validate NaS read, default is 10

+	--tile       : tile size parameter of blat, default is 10

+	--step       : step size parameter of blat, default is 5

+	--nb_proc    : Number of parallel task, default is 1

+	-h           : help message

 Warning : At the moment, we only supported the following fastq format :
     - The sequence name line have to be a one field line